Youth Against Fascism: Music video

 The music video for "Youth Against Fascism" was directed by Nick Egan.
 The video was shot in the concrete flood control channel of the Los Angeles River, with the band playing while FMX bikers ride around.
-Imagery of fascism, Nazism and communism was spliced into the video, plus an insurrection mixed with pictures of punk bands and fashion.
+Imagery of fascism, Nazism and communism was spliced into the video.

+Reception

+In 2017, Paste listed "Youth Against Fascism" at No. 13 on a list of The 15 Best Anti-Fascist Songs.